dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 Fig. \@ref(fig:BeamStudyFig) and Table \@ref(tab:binaryTask0BeamStudy) illustrate several important principles.
 1. Since an operating point is characterized by two values, unless both numbers are higher (e.g., radiologist A vs. B or C), it is difficult to unambiguously compare them.
 2. While sensitivity and specificity depend on the reporting threshold, the area under the ROC plot is independent of it.
 Using the area under the ROC curve one can unambiguously compare two readers.
 3. Combining sensitivity and the complement of specificity into a single AUC measure yields the additional benefit of lower variability.
-In Fig. \@ref(fig:BeamStudyFig), the range for sensitivity is 53percent while that for specificity is 63percent.
-In contrast, the range for AUC is only 21percent.
+In Fig. \@ref(fig:BeamStudyFig), the range for sensitivity is 53 percent while that for specificity is 63 percent.
+In contrast, the range for AUC is only 21 percent.
 This means that much of the observed variations in sensitivity and specificity are due to variations in thresholds, and using AUC eliminates this source of variability.
 Decreased variability of a measure is a highly desirable characteristic as it implies the measurement is more precise, making it easier to detect genuine changes between readers and / or modalities.

 ## Summary{#binaryTask-Summary}